Yamaha NS-10: Design and construction

-Signature sound

-In simplistic terms, the NS-10 possesses sonic characteristics that allow record producers to assume that if a recording sounds good on these monitors, then it should sound good on most playback systems.
-It may reveal shortcomings in the recording mix as well as the monitoring chain.
+Sound

-The NS-10 does not have a perfectly flat frequency response.
+The NS-10 does not have a flat frequency response.
 The sound of the NS-10 is heavily boosted in the upper midrange, and like other sealed-box speakers of similar size its bass extension is limited.
 It has a +5 dB boost in the midrange at around 2 kHz, and the bottom end starts rolling off at 200 Hz.
 The midrange response is so open that it exposes the frequencies that are the most problematic and worst-sounding to the human ear.

-On a practical level for the music professional, the speaker is analytic and clinical-sounding.
-Gizmodo likened the NS-10 to music editors who reveal the weaknesses of recordings, so that engineers would be forced to either make necessary compensation in the mix or otherwise rework them.
+Many audio engineers find that if a recording sounds good on NS-10 monitors then it also sounds good on most other playback systems.
+Gizmodo likened the NS-10 to music editors who reveal the weaknesses of recordings — "boosting the uglier frequencies (while hiding the comfortable ones)" — so that engineers are forced to either make necessary compensation in the mix or otherwise rework them.

 A 2001 report by Newell et al. at Southampton University undertaken for Studio Sound in 2001 found that the NS-10 had excellent time-domain response at low frequencies – its ability to start and stop in response to signal input was found to be superior to that of most other nearfield monitors.
 Part of this was related to its closed-box design.
 The researchers held that the extremely fast decay time of the speaker in the low frequencies ensures that the bass instruments (guitar and drums) are correctly balanced in the mix.